 - PSI Rank: 90.4%

 - Injury Risk Rating: 5.5 – Moderate Risk

 - Rookie ADP: 2.05

 Overview: LSU has produced the two of the best wide receiver prospects we’ve seen in a long time in Justin Jefferson and now Ja’Marr Chase.
 It was also not too long ago when teammates Odell Beckham and Jarvis Landry came from LSU too, could Terrace Marshall also be on that level with his fellow alumni?
 Maybe.
 There’s a lot to like about Marshall.
-He broke-out this past season at age 20.4, complied 33.4% College Dominator Rating and is entering the NFL in his age 21 season.
+He broke out this past season at age 20.4, complied 33.4% College Dominator Rating, and is entering the NFL in his age 21 season.
 He looks the part standing 6-2, 205 pounds with 9 1/2 inch hands.
 He tested well with a 4.40 40-yard dash at his Pro Day to go along with an 85th-percentile Speed Score and Burst Score.
-Finally, he got the requisite draft capital being drafted in the second round of the NFL draft by the Carolina Panthers where he will re-unite with his offensive coordinator Joe Brady.
-Despite all that there’s one glaring red-flag and that’s his injury history.
-Terrace Marshall checks in with the 3rd highest injury risk rating of the class with 5.5, He fractured both his tibia and fibula in separate injuries’ in high school, then in college had stress facture in his foot that caused him to miss the final few games of the season.
-Like his fellow alumni, there’s no doubt that when he’s on the field he’s electric, but unlike his fellow alumni the question is can he stay healthy?
-That’s a lot of lower body injuries to happen before age 21.
+Finally, he got the requisite draft capital drafted in the second round of the NFL draft by the Carolina Panthers.
+He will reunite with his offensive coordinator, Joe Brady.
+Despite all that, there’s one glaring red flag and that’s his injury history.
+Terrace Marshall checks in with the 3rd highest injury risk rating of the class with 5.5, He fractured both his tibia and fibula in separate injuries’ in high school, then in college had a stress fracture in his foot that caused him to miss the final few games of the season.
+Like his fellow alumni, there’s no doubt that when he’s on the field he’s electric, but unlike his fellow alumni, the question is can he stay healthy?
+That’s a lot of lower-body injuries to happen before age 21.